How to write a Reddit post that actually gets upvoted

 6 min read

-The difference is not random.
+The difference isn't random.
 Posts that get upvoted share a set of patterns.
-Here is what they are.
+Here's what they are.

 The title decides everything

 Reddit users scroll fast.
 Your title has about one second to earn a click.
-If it does not, nothing else matters.
+If it doesn't, nothing else matters.

 Titles that work on Reddit look nothing like blog headlines or tweet hooks.
-They are specific, direct, and promise something concrete.
+They're specific, direct, and promise something concrete.

-• "X things I learned from Y." But only if the learnings are genuinely non-obvious.
+"X things I learned from Y." Only if the learnings are genuinely non-obvious.
 "5 things I learned monitoring Reddit for 6 months" works.
-"5 tips for social media marketing" does not.
+"5 tips for social media marketing" doesn't.

-• "Here is exactly how I did X." Specificity and transparency.
-"Here is exactly how I got my first 50 users from Reddit" promises a step-by-step breakdown, and people want that.
+"Here is exactly how I did X." Specificity and transparency.
+"Here is exactly how I got my first 50 users from Reddit" promises a step-by-step breakdown, and readers want that.

-• Questions that your audience is already asking themselves.
-"How are you handling [specific problem]?" invites people to share their experience, which drives comments.
+Questions your audience is already asking themselves.
+"How are you handling [specific problem]?" invites people to share their experience, which drives comments and visibility.

 Avoid titles with buzzwords like "game-changer," "revolutionary," or "you need to see this."
-Reddit users are allergic to anything that sounds like marketing copy.
+Reddit is allergic to anything that sounds like marketing copy.

 The first two sentences determine if people keep reading